girishmanyam/cucumber-jvm-java-maven-parallel-picocontainer-selenium-webdriver-pagefactory-skeleton/README.md

 Currently hardcoded in the pom.xml file to run 2 feature files at a time.
 This is set in the `acceptance.test.parallel.count` property.

-Results of parallel execution are in `junit` format and can be found in the `target/cucumber-parallel` directory as configured in the pom.xml file.
+Results of parallel execution are in `junit` and `json` format and can be found in the `target/cucumber-parallel` directory as configured in the pom.xml file.
+This allows standard Jenkins JUnit reporting and the slightly more eye catching [cucumber reports](https://github.com/jenkinsci/cucumber-reports-plugin) plugin.

 Parallel test functionality provided by the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin) which generates the 'runner classes' (see `target/generated-test-sources/cucumber`) and the [maven-failsafe-plugin](http://maven.apache.org/surefire/maven-failsafe-plugin/usage.html).